 When the business took off, the girl first thought about the fact that she wanted to start a family.
 Everything was just fine: a loving husband, and two beautiful children: the oldest Dima and the youngest Roma.
 In a word – happiness!
 True, it did not last long.
 As they say: love lives in three years.
 And so it was with Maria after three years of happy family life that everything fell apart.

 After the divorce, nothing changed immediately.
-The girl went with her head into work and, at first, everything was in its place.
+The girl went with her head to work and, at first, everything was in its place.
 There was a favorite business, the children were in class in the morning, after the driver took them to the section, and a caring grandmother or nanny was waiting for them at home in the evening.
-Maria spent the day in endless meetings and appointments, and when she returned – all asleep and can devote all the time to himself.
-That’s how it went for three long years, until the first bells started ringing.
+Maria spent the day in endless meetings and appointments, and when she returned – she was all asleep and can devote all her time to herself.
+That’s how it went for three long years until the first bells started ringing.